Accelerating Polarization via Alphabet Extension: An Inspirational Channel Model

-A TEC can be related to a tetrahedron whose vertices are $(0,0,0)$\,,\, $(1,1,0)$\,,\, $(1,0,1)$\,,\, and $(0,1,1)$.
-Outputting $(x₁,x₂)$ corresponds to the vertex $(x₁, x₁+x₂, x₂)$.
-Outputting $x₁$ corresponds to the edge $(x₁, x₁, 0)$---$(x₁, 1-x₁, 1)$.
+A TEC can be related to a tetrahedron whose vertices are at $(0,0,0)$\,,\, $(1,1,0)$\,,\, $(1,0,1)$\,,\, and $(0,1,1)$.
+Outputting $(x_1,x_2)$ corresponds to the vertex $(x_1, x_1+x_2, x_2)$.
+Outputting $x_1$ corresponds to the edge $(x_1, x_1, 0)$---$(x_1, 1-x_1, 1)$.
 Outputting nothing corresponds to the tetrahedron per se.
-That is to say, a TEC takes a vertex as an input and outputs the same vertex with probability $p$, outputs an edge attached to that vertex with probability $q + r + s$, and output the entire tetrahedron with probability $t$.
+That is to say, a TEC takes a vertex as an input and outputs the same vertex with probability $p$, outputs one of the edges attached to that vertex with probabilities $q$, $r$, and $s$, respectively, and output the entire tetrahedron with probability $t$.